greentheorystudio/Symbiota/README.md

 ## Requirements

-Symbiota can be installed on any Linux, Windows, or Mac operating systems, but requires an additional server application (Apache, nginx, etc.) to be installed and configured.
+Symbiota can be installed on any Linux, Windows, or Mac operating systems, but requires an additional server application ([Apache](http://httpd.apache.org/), [NGINX](https://www.nginx.com/), etc.) to be installed and configured.
 In addition, Symbiota requires the following applications to be installed and configured with the server application:

 - [PHP 7.2 or greater](http://php.net/manual/en/install.php)
 - [MySQL 5.6.2 or greater](https://www.mysql.com/) or [MariaDB 10.2 or greater](https://mariadb.com/)